Thank you for subscribing

 Sit in your allocated seat

-While there is some leeway on this one if it isn’t a busy session, if you’re seeing the latest blockbuster on a Saturday night, make sure you’re in the right seat.
-There’s nothing more awkward than being asked to double check your seating arrangements as you do the walk of shame to your lesser seats ahead.
+If you’re seeing the latest blockbuster on a Saturday night, make sure you’re in the right seat.
+There’s nothing more awkward than being asked to double check your ticket and then disrupt those around you as you move to your allocated seat.

 Have awareness of personal space

-While on the topic of seating etiquette, putting feet (especially those without shoes!) on the seat in front of you is a big no-no, as is armrest hogging or not supplying enough room for people to get past.
-Consider what you would appreciate and do the same to your audience.
+While on the topic of seating etiquette, putting your feet (whether barefoot, in socks or wearing shoes) on the seat in front of you is a big no-no, as is armrest hogging or not supplying enough room for people to get past.
+Show others the same courtesy that you expect yourself.

 Phones on silent